 Why come and talk

-Sometimes the first step can be the most difficult: bringing oneself to ask for help.
+Sometimes the first step to contacting a therapist is the most difficult: bringing oneself to ask for help.
 It takes a lot of courage to contact a psychotherapist/psychoanalyst but it is the first step towards taking your suffering seriously and regaining a sense of control in your life.
 You can contact me in confidence to discuss or arrange an initial consultation in Cannon Street.
 My consulting rooms for counselling and psychotherapy are easily accessed from all areas in Central London, the City and South East London.